Types of clinical negligence claims

-However, one of the most vulnerable times is at the time of delivery and clinical negligence at this stage can result in conditions such as cerebral palsy which is a lifelong injury.
+However, one of the most vulnerable times is the time of delivery, and clinical negligence at this stage can result in conditions such as cerebral palsy which is a lifelong injury.
 It is all the more devastating to know that many of these injuries are preventable.

 - Cerebral palsy

 - Low blood sugar